aura-nw/docs/docs/overview/start/aurascan.md

 AuraScan is a tool that offer rich functionalities in managing your assets on Aura Network.

 :::info
-You can access AuraScan for Serenity testnet at: https://serenity.aurascan.io/
+You can access AuraScan for Euphoria testnet at: https://euphoria.aurascan.io/
 :::

 <div className='player-wrapper'>